fernandorj021/90DaysOfPython/README.md

-# 90DaysOfPython
-This repository contains my journey through the "90 Days of Python: From Zero to Becoming a Pro Developer" course.
+# 🐍 90 Days of Python: From Zero to Becoming a Pro Developer

+Welcome to my personal repository for the **"90 Days of Python"** course!
+This repo documents my daily progress, exercises, notes, and projects as I work through the course and sharpen my Python skills.